Disassembly (malcat.asm)

 instance.
 The disassembly interface being still work in progress, the operand interface is a bit limited for now.
 It will be properly refactored once we have all the CPU architectures we want.
 For now, you can query the following properties of an instruction operand:

-- class bindings.InstructionOperand
+- class malcat.InstructionOperand

 This enum describes all the different instruction categories.